apache/arrow/docs/source/java/flight.rst

         // Override methods or use NoOpFlightProducer for only methods needed }

-Also you need to specify where to listen for, let's combine producer and location to create and start the Flight Server.
+To start a server, create a `Location`_ to specify where to listen, and then create a `FlightServer`_ with an instance of a producer.
 This will start the server, but won't block the rest of the program.
-Call `FlightServer.awaitTermination` to block until the server stops.
+Call ``FlightServer.awaitTermination`` to block until the server stops.

 .. code-block:: Java